Skip Ribbon Commands

 Impact Assessment synthesises research to decision-relevant knowledge.
 By focussing on the Sustainable Development Goals (SDG), the working group couples the two approaches of impact and sustainability assessment.
 Emphasis is placed on assessing the impacts of soil cultivation and soil functions in the context of sustainable intensification.
 Indicators are developed to analyse contributions to the SDG at different spatiotemporal scales.
 The working group also evaluates future developments of soil cultivation using foresight studies and scenario development.
 Moreover, the working group investigates if and how impact assessment may be used to analyse the impacts of research itself.

-Contact: Prof. Dr. Katharina Helming
+Head of the working group: Prof. Dr. Katharina Helming

 Spatial and system context